Greetings

 Ok not really “Replication”.
 More like keeping a MySQL table in sync with a SQL Server table using both varieties of SQL.

-I avoided using a linked-server as I wanted this to be able to cope with bulk loading.
-Sadly the correct tool, SSIS, was not available during this project.
+I avoided using a linked-server as I wanted this to be able to cope with bulk loading (sadly SSIS was not available).

 I created a SQL Job with two steps 1) Export data to CSV and 2) Import into MySQL.
 The SQL code is highly parameterised so it can be reused.